 DBT primarily focuses on changing thought and behavior patterns related to emotional dysfunction.
 It also helps the patient develop positive strategies to promote emotional regulation as well as mindfulness.
 It is considered quite effective for borderline personality disorder and depression.

 3. Multimodal therapy

-In this form of therapy, the core concept suggests that mental health problems can be treated when certain interconnected yet separate modalities are addressed, which include – affect, behavior, cognition, drug/biological considerations, interpersonal factors, imagery and sensation.
-A scientific review 37 describes multimodal therapy “as a broad category that involves combining two or more modalities that target different aspects of a disease.”
+In multimodal therapy, the core concept suggests that mental health problems can be treated when certain interconnected yet separate modalities are addressed.
+These include affect, behavior, cognition, drug/biological considerations, interpersonal factors, imagery, and sensation.

 4. Rational emotive behavior therapy (REBT)